| Package name | Weekly Downloads | Version | License | Updated |

 default: false

-for root types.
-This is ignored when a selection explicitly specifies __typename
+Avoid adding __typename for root types.
+This is ignored when a selection explicitly specifies __typename.

 Usage Examples